networkx/nx-guides/content/algorithms/lca/LCA.md

 +++ {"id": "enpNSvkofqqJ"}

-### Step 4: Find an ancestor in common ancestors which located at the lowest level in the graph.
+### Step 4: Find a node in common ancestors which is located at the lowest level in the graph.

 +++ {"id": "ZY_BBL0c05tp"}

-We start with an arbitrary node v from the set of common ancestors.
-We follow arbitrary outgoing edges, remaining in the set of common ancestors, until reaching a node with no outgoing edge to another of the common ancestors.
+We start with an arbitrary node $v$ from the set of common ancestors.
+We follow the arbitrary outgoing edges remaining in the set of common ancestors, until reaching a node with no outgoing edge to another of the common ancestors.

 ```python
 v = next(iter(common_ancestors))